rapidojs/rapido/README.md

 ### `npm test` or `yarn test`

-Runs the test watcher in an interactive mode.<br>
+Runs the test watcher in an interactive mode.

 ### `npm run build` or `yarn build`

-Builds the app for production.<br>
+Builds the app for production.

 ## User Guide